ashasoroushpoor/Iris_tutorial_popl21/README.md

     opam repo add coq-released https://coq.inria.fr/opam/released
     opam repo add iris-dev https://gitlab.mpi-sws.org/iris/opam.git

-Once you got opam set up, run `make build-dep` to install the right versions of the dependencies.
+Once you have opam set up, run `make build-dep` to install the right versions of the dependencies.

 To update, do `git pull`.
 After an update, the development may fail to compile